Internship and

 Fellowship Programs

-Interested in working in the art law field?
-Center for Art Law welcomes applications for internships and graduate fellowships at our offices in DUMBO-Brooklyn (NY), Zürich (CH) and/or online.
+Interested in interning with us at the Center for Art Law?
+We welcome applications for internships and graduate fellowships at our offices in DUMBO-Brooklyn (NY), Zürich (CH) and/or online.

 Details